Projects

 Works in progress

-IC2S2 2024 abstract | IC2S2 2024 talk
+Extended Abstract | IC2S2 2024 talk

 Collaborators: Samuel Scarpino, Brooke Foucault Welles, Rushali Mohbe.